Unfiltered Honesty: Dating - FAQs

-- I am insecure about my abilities and fear letting people down (see loss aversion)
+- I can feel unworthy (not wanting to inconvenience others), insecure about my abilities, and often fear letting my people down (see loss aversion)

-- I tend to prefer executing incrementally on projects ("make things possible before perfect") rather than doting on research because I'm insecure about my intelligence and anxious whether I'll be able to finish in a reasonable amount of time if I research a solution which is too hard.
+- I tend to prefer "doing" -- rapidly prototyping and executing incrementally on projects ("make things possible before perfect") -- rather than doting on research, because I'm insecure about my intelligence and anxious whether I'll be able to finish in a reasonable amount of time if I research a solution that is too hard.

 I like singing with people and playing music together.
-In 2017 I immediately answered: if I could clone myself and he could only do one thing, we'd sign and harmonize with each other.
-Here's some music I really like.
+In 2017 I immediately answered: if I could clone myself and he could only do one thing, we'd sing and harmonize with each other.
+I don't listen to very much music day-to-day and I'm not a big music concert go-er.
+I'm generally adverse to the idea of music festivals and loud concerts.
+I enjoy going to universities to hear graduate students playing recitals!
+Here's some music I like.

 As noted by someone in On Being Public & Private I don't write often about sexuality, perhaps because like many men, I am conditioned by prevailing narratives to feel self conscious, to question my adequancy, and otherwise it's generally an area where I don't feel I have much to teach others.
 Neither would I feel comfortable being someone who brags on the topic as I worry it risks perpetuating insecurity for others.